180254/shellyscraper-ile/README.md

 The solution consists of:

-* Shelly Plug/Shelly Plug S (the device you must buy)
+* Shelly Plug/Shelly Plug S/Shelly H&T (the device you must buy)
 * QuestDB (database)
 * Grafana (data visualization tool)
 * scraper (a custom script that retrieves data using a device API and inserts them into the database)